perslab/CELLECT/README.md

 ## Getting started with CELLECT-LDSC

 1. **Modify the `config-ldsc.yml` file**.
-The config file is divided up into two categories (plus model-specific sub categories):
+The config file is divided up into two categories:

 * **RUN-SPECIFIC**: These variables can change from run-to-run and affect how CELLECT processes its input data.
-* **CONSTANTS**: These variables include things like paths to data and scripts that generally do not change between runs.
-Thus you typically only need to update them once for each system.
+* **CONSTANTS**: These variables include things like paths to CELLECT data and libraries that generally do not need to be changed.

 2. When the config file contains the above we can run CELLECT-LDSC by navigating to the cloned CELLECT directory and entering the following: